tomjoht/tomjoht.github.io/_user_centered_doc/ucd-entry-point.md

 type: notes_ucd
 ---

 > The entry point to your system should orient users and allow them to easily get started.
-Avoid barriers that block, confuse, or otherwise hinder the user's progress to their goal.
+Avoid barriers that block, confuse, or otherwise hinder the user's progress to a goal.

 {% comment %}
 ## Use homepage as routing page